-The E-Learning Unit is: Adam, Alysa, Clare, Gill, Manoj, Reuben, Richard, Rose, Rume, Rumi, Shelley and Stella.
+The E-Learning Unit is: Adam, Alysa, Annette, Clare, Gill, Manoj, Richard, Rume, Shelley, Shoshi, Stella and William.
 Our expertise covers both the technical and educational so that we can advise on the effective use of learning technologies.
 See below for an introduction to each one of us and a link to our full profiles.

 Adam provides development support for e-learning applications via the IT Helpdesk and/or Email.
 QMplus, Q-Review or other e-learning queries that need the skills of a learning technologist are passed to Adam to investigate.
 He also runs QMplus drop-in sessions, e-learning training workshops and student induction talks.
 You will mostly communicate with Adam during an e-learning workshop you will attend or if you have a detailed query regarding QMplus.